-Of course, antibiotics are important when we really need it.
+Of course, antibiotics are important when we truly need them.

-But if antibiotics are given too often, over time, the medicine can get less effective at doing their job.
+But if antibiotics are given too often, over time, the medicine can get less effective at doing its job.

-That’s why simple acts like keeping our hands clean can make a big difference.
+That’s why simple acts like cleaning our hands can make a big difference.

 Wash away food crumbs

-After you cook or eat, handwashing with soap is the best way to get rid of food particles lingering on your hands.
+After you cook or eat, handwashing with soap is the best way to eliminate food particles lingering on your hands.
 If you are near someone with a food allergy, handwashing can keep them safe.

 Soap versus hand sanitizer

-Sanitizer bottles seem to be everywhere these days, and they can be super convenient.
+Sanitizer bottles are everywhere these days, and they can be super convenient.
 Hand sanitizers with more than 70% alcohol are pretty good at removing most germs.
-When you’re on the go, a little bottle of hand sanitizer can easily fit in your backpack, lunchbox, or pocket.
+On the go, a little bottle of hand sanitizer can easily fit in your backpack, lunchbox, or pocket.

-But, if you have the choice between soap or sanitizer, always pick soap!
+But if you can choose between soap or sanitizer, always pick soap!
 Handwashing with soap is the best way to wash off anything from your hands.
-This simple act can get rid all types of bacteria and viruses.
+This simple act can get rid of all types of bacteria and viruses.

 When should kids wash their hands?